ckuzma/blog/posts/2020/2020-03-30-rgb-wall-display-board-part-3.md

 ![019](media/rgb_board_mk2/019_vellum.jpg)

 Finally it was time to work on the diffusing layer.
 While my original intention was to use a single sheet of plastic, I found this vellum paper in one of my drawers and realized that it was perfectly suited for the job.
+I cut each sheet to cover a 4x2 grid of circles and attached them to the back of the front board using some hot glue.

 ![032](media/rgb_board_mk2/032.jpg)